prismspecs/jurassic-park/plan.md

 The application is built with **Node.js**, acting as the core event controller:

 - **Session Management**: Users manually create named sessions via the UI.
 The system generates a session ID using the format `YYYY-MM-DD_HH-MM_<sanitized_user_name>` and immediately creates the corresponding _base session directory_ (e.g., `recordings/YYYY-MM-DD_HH-MM_MySession/`) within `recordings/`.
 The application automatically selects the most chronologically recent session on startup.
 Users can switch between existing sessions using the UI.
-The _camera-specific subdirectories_ (e.g., `recordings/<session_id>/<camera_name>/`) and any further subdirectories needed for processing (e.g., `frames_raw/`) are created on-demand by the recording/processing helper functions (`ffmpegHelper.js`, `gstreamerHelper.js`, `poseTracker.js` if applicable) just before they need to write files into them.
+The _camera-specific subdirectories_ (e.g., `recordings/<session_id>/<camera_name>/`) are created on-demand by the recording worker just before it needs to write files into them.
 Session state (current session ID, list of sessions) is managed by `sessionService.js` and exposed via API endpoints in `routes/main.js`.
 The frontend UI in `home.ejs` and `public/js/home.js` handles displaying the current session, listing available sessions, and provides controls for creating new sessions and selecting existing ones.
 - **WebSocket-based real-time communication** between AI components and the frontend UI for status updates, including session changes (`SESSION_UPDATE`, `SESSION_LIST_UPDATE`).
-- **Concurrent Recording**: Uses Node.js **Worker Threads** (`workers/recordingWorker.js`) to handle the computationally intensive recording and processing pipeline for each camera simultaneously, ensuring non-blocking operation during shots.
+- **Concurrent Recording**: Uses Node.js **Worker Threads** (`workers/recordingWorker.js`) to handle video capture for each camera simultaneously, ensuring non-blocking operation during shots.
-- **Integrates pose tracking models** (e.g., TensorFlow.js, MediaPipe) for movement analysis, executed within the recording worker threads.
+- **Client-Side Pose Tracking**: The frontend JavaScript (`public/js/modules/camera-manager.js`) uses **TensorFlow.js** loaded via CDN to perform real-time pose detection (MoveNet) on the camera preview streams displayed in the browser and draws skeleton overlays.
 - **Manages file storage**, shot metadata, and retrieval within session directories.
 - **Plays AI audio voice cues** via text-to-speech APIs (this will not be in use for the first run of the project, which uses a human comedian).
 - **Coordinates main and mobile teleprompter displays** through a local web interface and WebSocket communication.
 The main teleprompter shows initialization status and actor assignments with headshots and QR codes.
 Character teleprompters show specific lines and cues.

-* **Timed PTZ Control**: During scene recording ("Action!"), reads camera movement sequences (pan, tilt, zoom timings in degrees/percent) from `database/scenes.json`.
+- **Timed PTZ Control**: During scene recording ("Action!"), reads camera movement sequences (pan, tilt, zoom timings in degrees/percent) from `database/scenes.json`.
 Maps degrees to camera-specific software values and schedules `setPTZ` commands via `setTimeout` to execute movements at designated times within the shot.

 #### **Hardware & Camera Control**